atrocore/atropim/README.md

 Please [contact us](https://www.atropim.com/contact), if you want to know more.

-## Requirements
+## System Requirements

-* Dedicated (virtual) Linux-based server with root permissions.
-* Ubuntu as Operating System is recommended but not required.
+- Linux-based **root or managed server** (recommended: Ubuntu LTS).
+- **Minimum Ressources:**
+  - 2 vCPU
+  - 4 GB RAM
+  - 80 GB SSD Storage
+- **Software**:
+  - Apache Web Server or Nginx
-* PHP 8.1 - 8.4
+  - PHP 8.1 - 8.4.
-* MySQL 5.5.3 (or above) or PostgreSQL 14.9 (or above).
+  - PostgreSQL 14.9+ (recommended) or MySQL 5.5+ MariaDB 5.5+.

-> Please note, system will definitely NOT work on a usual hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.
+> Please note, system will definitely NOT work on a usual shared hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.

 ## Installation (Getting Started)